 Elkhart man charged with injuring State Trooper with explosive device during Fort Wayne protest

-FORT WAYNE, Ind.- Indiana State Police (ISP) say the man who was suspected of injuring an Indiana State Trooper during a Fort Wayne protest in May has been taken into custody.
+FORT WAYNE, Ind.- Indiana State Police say the man who was suspected of injuring an Indiana State Trooper during a Fort Wayne protest in May has been taken into custody.

 Juan Pablo Gonzalez, 43, was arrested Saturday night.

-The Trooper was treated and released later that night.
-The Trooper has since been able to return to duty.
+The trooper was treated and released later that night.
+The trooper has since been able to return to duty.

 Saturday night Gonzalez was walking along Clinton Street near Friemann Square, participating in a protest in downtown Fort Wayne, when FWPD recognized him as the suspect in the earlier officer assault.

-Gonzales was detained without incident and has been booked into custody.
+Gonzalez was detained without incident and has been booked into custody.

-Gonzelez remains held pending an initial hearing on four felony charges and two misdemeanors, including battery committed with a deadly weapon, battery against a public safety official engaged in official duty and rioting.
+Gonzalez remains held pending an initial hearing on four felony charges and two misdemeanors, including battery committed with a deadly weapon, battery against a public safety official engaged in official duty and rioting.